Some Suggestions and Secrets

 to slip inside your Guide Book

 Several friends have asked us to provide them with a few tips for their visit to Venice and so we have jotted down some notes which we hope will be helpful.
-We have also added some photos to whet your appetite for this most wondrous of cities.

 Everyone has their very own private Venice, with their favourite special corners that they want to share with other admirers of the city.
 This is my guide to the Venice that Mike and I enjoy and want to share with you, and even if you’ve visited before, it may reveal aspects of La Serenissima which you haven’t yet discovered.
 Fredo